woocommerce/woocommerce-ios/ARCHITECTURE.md

                                 ResultsController >> Observer

-        A.  [Main App]  An observer (typically a ViewController) initializes a ResultsController, and subscribes to it's callbacks
+        A.  [Main App]  An observer (typically a ViewController) initializes a ResultsController, and subscribes to its callbacks
         B.  [Yosemite]  ResultsController listens to Storage Layer changes that match the target criteria (Entity / Predicate)
         C.  [Yosemite]  Whenever there are changes, the observer gets notified
         D.  [Yosemite]  ResultsController *grants ReadOnly Access* to the stored entities